Skip to content

 “Many citizens because of their respect for what only appears to be a law are cunningly coerced into waiving their rights due to ignorance.”

 JUSTICE FRANKFURTER, U.S. v.
-Minker, 350 U.S. 179 (1956)
+Minker, 350 U.S. 179 (US Supreme Court 1956)

+Never consent to a search.
 Prevention works better than cure.
 But if you already did, a defense lawyer like Thomas Gallagher can make a motion to suppress evidence obtained in an illegal search based on coerced “consent.”

-The Defense Attorney’s role
+Defense Attorney role

 Your defense attorney should collect available facts.
 And then he should identify potential criminal defenses, including illegal expansion of the stop, prolonged detention, and illegal stop and frisk.